stevelaver/developer-portal/README.md

 ### Installation

-The installation process creates S3 bucket, Cognito User Pool, RDS instance, Cloudfront distribution, Lambda functions and API Gateway.
+The installation process creates VPC, S3 bucket, Cognito User Pool, RDS instance, Cloudfront distribution, Lambda functions and API Gateway.
 All resources are prefixed with `SERVICE_NAME` variable.
 Please ensure that the prefix is unique, if resources with same identifiers already exist, the installation will fail.